-It goes without saying that information blocking practices that involve unreasonable interference and awareness are a huge detriment to an efficient healthcare practice.
-Blocking can take place because of policies that prevent the sharing of information as well as practices that makes sharing extremely impractical.
+It goes without saying that information blocking practices that involve unreasonable interference and awareness are a huge detriment to efficient healthcare practice.
+Blocking can take place because of policies that prevent the sharing of information as well as practices that make sharing extremely impractical.

 The reason for this is pretty straightforward.
 Hospitals don’t want to lose out on patients and want to make it as difficult as possible for them to want to move on to another hospital.

 In this digital age, this should have been a draconian practice, but various surveys and studies say otherwise.

 - After surveying 60 HIE leaders, it was discovered that information blocking is extremely widespread and the various actions that have been taken to curb it are still extremely ineffective.